 Most of us have been told by our dentist why it is important to floss every day.
 But we often forget amidst all the hustle and bustle of our lives.
 You might find yourself doing a year’s worth of flossing before your annual teeth cleaning, but this isn’t beneficial.
 Flossing isn’t something you do to impress your dentist.
 Instead, it’s an important part of your oral health that protects you from developing a variety of diseases.
 Also, it’s important to model positive behavior to help children develop good habits as they grow.
 Flossing is one of those habits.
-So, if you need a refresher or want to teach your children why it’s important to floss, here are five benefits of flossing daily.
-Lovett Dental Corpus Christi is here to help you improve your oral hygiene.
+So, if you need a refresher or want to teach your children why it’s important to floss, learn more about five benefits of flossing daily.

 Periodontal disease, also known as just “gum disease,” causes red, sore gums and can lead to serious infection if left untreated.
 If your gums are sensitive or even bleed when you brush or floss, you likely have a build-up of bacteria and plague that needs to be removed.

 Flossing daily can help prevent bacteria from getting caught in your teeth, alleviating the source of gum disease.